MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/sample-business-scenario.md

     3. The Interface Engine sends out an e-mail message to the doctor, who receives the lab results on his wireless PDA.

 ## The BTAHL7 Solution
- The sample business scenario outlined above is an example of a health care system that needs integration. [!INCLUDE[btsCoName](../../includes/btsconame-md.md)]BizTalk Server with [!INCLUDE[btsCoName](../../includes/btsconame-md.md)] BizTalk Accelerator for HL7 ([!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)]) provides a solution for this scenario that features the following functionality:
+ The sample business scenario outlined above is an example of a health care system that needs integration.
+MicrosoftBizTalk Server with Microsoft BizTalk Accelerator for HL7 ([!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)]) provides a solution for this scenario that features the following functionality:

 1. [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] integrates all of the systems involved in a hub-and-spoke arrangement.
 Each system communicates directly with [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)].
 They do not have to communicate directly to each other.